As of writing this, it’s been two days after the 25th of December, and by now, everyone has unwrapped their gifts and enjoying them.

 We had a week-long wake and held a memorable funeral service at the church where I was serving, and friends from near and far came.

-In the early 70s, Dad was one of the coordinators of the Christ the Only Way (COW) Movement, and he went around the Romblon and Mindoro area as an itinerant evangelist, trainer, and organiser.
+In the early 1970s, Dad was one of the coordinators of the Christ the Only Way (COW) Movement.
+He travelled around the Romblon and Mindoro area as an itinerant evangelist, trainer, and organiser.

-Part of his work was to teach pastors and church leaders how to implement the COW Movement programs, training core leaders in organising and leading LEGS (lay evangelist group studies).
+Part of his work was teaching pastors and church leaders how to implement the COW Movement programs, including training core leaders to organise and lead LEGS (lay evangelist group studies).

 I remember we lived in Roxas, Oriental Mindoro, where my older brother and I were born.
 Then we moved to Odiongan, Romblon, and Roxas City, Capiz, where our younger brother was born.

-After that, our parents’ pastoral ministry journey brought us to Ajuy, Iloilo, in the early 80s, and later, they settled and retired in Concepcion, Ajuy’s neighbouring town.
+After that, our parents’ pastoral ministry journey brought us to Ajuy, Iloilo, in the early 1980s.
+Later, they settled and retired in Concepcion, Ajuy’s neighbouring town.

 Our Dad’s “retirement” was more of a retirement from the Social Security System to avail of his pension.
 Still, he never actually retired from His Master’s system, like many other ministers.

-He continued to serve as a pulpit resource for churches that didn’t have a speaker, lead and guide younger ministers in the Northern Iloilo area, and help with the Convention of Philippine Baptist Churches programs.
+He continued to serve as a pulpit resource for churches without a speaker, lead and guide younger ministers in the Northern Iloilo area, and help with the Convention of Philippine Baptist Churches programs.

 One fateful night in November 2002, after coming from a pastor’s retreat on an island off Concepcion, my Dad felt unwell and slumped on the floor.
 He had a stroke.